passivsystems/protean/README.md

 ## Overview

 Evolve your RESTful APIs and web services.
 Encode them, document them, simulate them, integration test them and figure out how failure affects your architecture.
 No invasive changes to your code base.
-Browse HATEOAS APIs with [Omnom](https://github.com/rossputin/omnom)

 ## Features